 Ramesses the Builder

 The temples at Abu Simbel are considered Egypt’s most spectacular.
 Situated close to Lake Nasser in Nubia, they were built to commemorate Ramesses’ reign, and to honor his queen, Nefertari, and are a wonder to behold.
-You can visit Abu Simbel in one of our Gods of Egypt luxury tours
+You can visit Abu Simbel in one of our Egypt luxury tours

 King Ramesses II and Moses, Exodus, and a Lasting Legacy